Complete Guide to Boat Lily Care and Growth

 Variegated and Tricolor Boat Lily

-Boat Lily vs Other Tradescantia and Bromeliad Lookalikes
+Boat Lily vs Other Tradescantia and Lookalikes

 • Purple Heart: larger solid-purple leaves on sprawling stems, not a stacked rosette.